thn11/deck-of-cards/README.md

 This version features an animated UI with controls to the side, and an added feature for drawing multiple cards at once.

-The site is live at https://thomas.naesje.com/magician_graphical/
+The project is live at https://thomas.naesje.com/erwin/magician_graphical/